Leslie Haskin is New York Times Best-Selling Author and human rights advocate.

-She has partnered with federal agencies and community leaders to implement programs that improve race relationships in urban communities; combating gang violence and the high rates of unemployment, brutality, mis-education to improve the quality of life for black men and their families.
+She has partnered with federal agencies and community leaders to implement programs that improve the quality of life for black men and their families; combating gang violence and the high rates of unemployment, brutality, mis-education and brutality on both sides of the aisle.

 Leslie regularly takes part in discussions at the Congressional Black Caucus in Washington DC, and says that her goal is to use her platform to facilitate healthy communities of strong productive families of all races.

 She hosts a weekly podcast called, "The Checkpoint", and facilitates small groups and weekend conferences aimed at smart safe conversations that create actions steps to close racial gaps.

 Find out more about these Small Groups and Conferences!